 Bake at 350 degrees for 9 -11 minutes.

-Remove cookies from the oven and place them on wax paper on your counter.
+Remove cookies from the oven and let them cool for 5 minutes before placing them on wax paper (or cooling racks) to cool completely.

 Letting them cool on wax paper seems to keep the cookies soft and chewy.
 Once the cookies are cool, store them in a Ziploc bag.